libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 Initial document 2020-09-22 23:30 - 1:30

-_This started as a midnight brain dump to write down what was still fresh in my head after a long, deep deep dive into the NCurses UI.
+_This started as a midnight brain dump to write down what was still fresh in my head after a long, very deep dive into the NCurses UI._

-If it sounds somewhat incoherent in some places, you may be right._
+_If it sounds somewhat incoherent in some places, you may be right._

 # NCTable and NCTree